 Photo, URL if applicable required.
 Social media links for our verification only.
 Will not be shared.

-For now, please share this project by directing other women writers to this page.
+Share this project by directing other women and women writers to this page.
 And if you know women willing to share their stories, please assist with their compilation for October 1st.

 This is an ambitious undertaking.
 But, I strongly believe women have the power to be their own solution.
 And that when sisters gather, amazing things happen.